garethsion/ClogauOutletScraper/README.md

 7. When the app has run, you will be directed to a new web page with the results listed.
 This can be downloaded as a csv file locally, and you can search through the results for specific entries.
 The data will have been automatically saved in the linked google drive account.

 ### To Integrate App into Azure Server

+1. Create a new Azure Web App.
+This can be done in the Azure portal, by entering "app services" in the search bar, and then selecting "Create" in the app services page.

+2. In the create app page, fill out the form as below:
+    * Create a new Resource Group
+    * Name - give this an appropriate name of your choice.
+    * Runtime Stack - Python 3.9
+    * Region - UK South
+    * App Service Plan - you can set this as desired.
+Basic is probably fine for the purposes of this project.
+    * Select 'Apply', and then you can review and create the mew resource group.

+3. Get credential for deploying the web application.
+The code is packaged as a zip file, so can be uploaded to Azure by an HTTP client such as 'Postman'.
+If you don't already have postman, this can be downloaded from 'https://www.postman.com/downloads/'.
+    * To deploy the zip file to Azure, first you need to make sure that the file will be built upon deployment.
+To do this, navigate to the 'Configuration' tab in the portal, and under 'Application Settings', select 'New Setting'.
+    * In the new dialogue box, create a new setting  with the name `SCM_DO_BUILD_DURING_DEPLOYMENT`, and the value as `true`.
+    * Select save to save the settings.
+    * Next, you need the FTPS credentials to upload the zip file via postman.
+These can be found by navigating to the 'Deployment Centre' tab, and subsequently the 'FTPS' tab.
+Here you are given a username and password.
+The required part of the username is only what follows the final '\' character, starting with a '$' symbol, e.g. $clogau_scraper.
+    * Make a note of the email address of the application from the resource group.

+4. Deploy the application with Postman.
+    * Create a new request.
+    * Select **POST** as the request type.
+    * Enter the url https://\<app-name\>.scm.azurewebsites.net/api/zipdeploy where <app-name> is the name of the web app.
+    * Navigate to the 'Authorization' tab, and enter the username and password from the FTPS credentials found previously.
+    * Navigate to the 'Body' tab.
+Set the content type as 'Binary', and select file to upload the zip file.
+    * Select Send.
+The file will upload to your Azure app.
+This may take a minute or two, depending on bandwidth.

+5. Open the web application.
+    * Now the web app should have been deployed.
+To check, open a browser, and enter the url http://<app-name>.azurewebsites.net.
+The app should be here now.
+If the default Azure page shows, wait for a moment and refresh the browser.